Fenblith

 Many found it hard, however, to square the benevolence of their deity with the coming of the Beasts.
 Thus, as the Dark Ones’ minions carved through the land, people forsook their worship, finding salvation instead in the deeds of their fellow humans.
 Prayers made way for stories of past loved ones around the fire, often inspiring people to strive to match or even surpass those who came before them.

 Over time, this developed into a system in which all dead ancestors are revered and the most accomplished among them are anointed as Saints.
-Although not an organised religion, this practice does inspire deep reverence in many, and those who were close to a Saint during their lifetime – particularly those chosen by Sainted Masters to study under them – are referred to as Saintmarked and expected to achieve great things, leading to lines of Saints and Saintmarked running through generations.
+Although not an organised religion, this practice does inspire deep reverence and even worship in many, and those who were close to a Saint during their lifetime – particularly those chosen by Sainted Masters to study under them – are referred to as Saintmarked and expected to achieve great things, leading to lines of Saints and Saintmarked running through generations.